Vutov/lnd/docs/INSTALL.md

 The set of arguments for each of the backend modes is as follows:

-## btcd Options
+## btgd Options
 ```
-btcd:
+btgd:
-      --btcd.dir=                                             The base directory that contains the node's data, logs, configuration file, etc. (default: /Users/roasbeef/Library/Application Support/Btcd)
+      --btgd.dir=                                             The base directory that contains the node's data, logs, configuration file, etc. (default: /Users/roasbeef/Library/Application Support/btgd)
-      --btcd.rpchost=                                         The daemon's rpc listening address.
+      --btgd.rpchost=                                         The daemon's rpc listening address.
 If a port is omitted, then the default port for the selected chain parameters will be used. (default: localhost)
-      --btcd.rpcuser=                                         Username for RPC connections
+      --btgd.rpcuser=                                         Username for RPC connections
-      --btcd.rpcpass=                                         Password for RPC connections
+      --btgd.rpcpass=                                         Password for RPC connections
-      --btcd.rpccert=                                         File containing the daemon's certificate file (default: /Users/roasbeef/Library/Application Support/Btcd/rpc.cert)
+      --btgd.rpccert=                                         File containing the daemon's certificate file (default: /Users/roasbeef/Library/Application Support/btgd/rpc.cert)
-      --btcd.rawrpccert=                                      The raw bytes of the daemon's PEM-encoded certificate chain which will be used to authenticate the RPC connection.
+      --btgd.rawrpccert=                                      The raw bytes of the daemon's PEM-encoded certificate chain which will be used to authenticate the RPC connection.
 ```

 ## Neutrino Options